 What advantage does an APA-accredited program have for me?
 The advantages to you are many.
 You know that you are applying to a training program that meets APA’s high standards for excellence.
 After you graduate, those who evaluate your credentials for professional entry into restricted clinical practice settings such as hospitals, medical centers, and provider panels, as well as licensure boards, professional societies, courts, and other situations where expertise is demanded, will also know immediately that your capstone training was of the highest quality.
 Click here to visit APA online.

 How many full-time fellows does your program allow?
-Currently, the program allows for a total of eleven fellows: three at Genesys Regional Medical Center, four at Hurley Medical Center, and four at McLaren Flint.
+Currently, the program allows for a total of four fellows.
+We aim to recruit two fellows per academic year.

 Does MICAPT have part-time fellow positions?
-No. All fellow positions in the consortium are full-time.
+No. All fellow positions are full-time.

 How many open positions are there in a year?
-It varies from year-to-year and by site or specialty area.
+Two.
 Click here to learn more about this year’s openings or to apply now.

 Is there any flexibility in the start date of a fellowship?
 Probably not, and for a number of reasons.
 First, there is a structured curriculum and late starters miss something important at the start of our programs.
 Second, because each position is replacing someone who is leaving, a late start time affects clinical service delivery and burdens others with extra responsibility.
 Finally, other aspects of our work adhere to schedules, like the academic medical school and residency schedules.
 If you are not available, someone else is teaching for you.
-You can ask individual program directors in the consortium, but be aware that candidates who are available for an on-time start will have a better chance of being selected.
+You can ask the program directors, but be aware that candidates who are available for an on-time start will have a better chance of being selected.

 What if my school doesn’t hold graduation until after the start date?
-A couple of weeks is typically not a problem, although the program director for the position you are offered has the final say.
+A couple of weeks is typically not a problem, although the program director has the final say.
 More than a couple of weeks is a problem and would not be acceptable.
 A December graduation date, for example, would not work for a September start date.
 We would recommend you apply for the following year.